owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-nft_data.md

 pnpm run build
 ```

-3. Now invoke `generateSchemaJSON` in the CLI.
+3. Now invoke `generateJsonSchema` in the CLI.
 This will create the file that the **nft-sdk** needs to translate the on-chain data.

 ```
-node dist/index.cjs generateSchemaJSON collections.js --projectFolder=projects/example-loyalty
+node dist/index.cjs generateJsonSchema collections.js --projectFolder=projects/example-loyalty
 ```

 This should output: